MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-text-visualizations.md

 ### Editor example:

-For the editor example, newline `\n` and tab `\t` characters have been added to the text to create multiple lines.
+For the editor example, newline `\n` and tab `\t` characters were added to the text to create multiple lines.

 :::image type="content" source="./media/workbooks-text-visualizations/workbooks-text-visualization-editor.png" alt-text="Screenshot of a workbook in the Azure portal.
 The screenshot shows an example of a text visualization in editor style." lightbox="./media/workbooks-text-visualizations/workbooks-text-visualization-editor.png":::